qemu/qemu/docs/devel/writing-monitor-commands.rst

    member, it comes with a 'has_bootindex' member that needs to be set by the implementation, as shown above

 Time to test the new command.
-Build qemu, run it as described in the "Testing" section and try this::
+Build QEMU, run it as described in the "Testing" section and try this::

  { "execute": "query-option-rom" }